wichtounet/wichtounet.github.io/posts/2018/02/c++17-migration-of-expression-templates-library-etl.rst

     struct alignas(128)  test_struct  { char data; };

 If you declare an object of this type on the stack, you have the guarantee that it will be aligned on 128 bytes.
-However, if you use :code:`new` to allocate it on the heap, you don't have such guarantee.
+However, if you use `new` to allocate it on the heap, you don't have such guarantee.
 Indeed, the problem is that 128 is greater than the maximum default alignment.
 This is called an over-aligned type.
 In such cases, the result will be aligned on the max alignment of your system.
-Since C++17, :code:`new` supports aligned dynamic memory allocation of over-aligned types.
-Therefore, you can use a simple :code:`alignas` to allocate dynamic over-aligned types :) I need this in ETL for matrices that need to be aligned for vectorized code.
+Since C++17, `new` supports aligned dynamic memory allocation of over-aligned types.
+Therefore, you can use a simple `alignas` to allocate dynamic over-aligned types :) I need this in ETL for matrices that need to be aligned for vectorized code.
 Before, I was using a larger array with some padding in order to find an aligned element inside, but that is not very nice,